 Under the federal Fair Credit Reporting Act, credit bureaus and the companies supplying credit information to them have to correct inaccurate or incomplete information in your files.
 After you file a dispute, the credit bureau generally has 30 days to investigate.

-Here are several actions you can take to prevent credit errors from ruining their lives in 2023:
+Here are several actions you can take to prevent credit errors from ruining your finances in 2025:

 Monitor your credit files